-Aldo Chaparro (b.1965) is a Mexican/Peruvian artist whose work focuses in the use of sculpture and painting to explore form in post-industrial ways.
-He currently lives and works between Mexico City, New York, Madrid and Lima.
+Aldo Chaparro (b.1965) is a Mexican artist whose work focuses in the use of sculpture and painting to explore form in post-industrial ways.
+He currently lives and works between Mexico City, Monterrey, Los Angeles, Madrid, Paris and Lima.

 Chaparro explores form through void, matter and the human body using quick processes to transform prefabricated materials into unique objects.
 Using elements commonly used for construction, he creates forms in balance by manipulating and subtracting matter.

 Instituto Cultural Peruano Norte Americano (ICPNA) / Collection (Lima – Peru).

 Museo de Arte Contemporáneo (MAC) / Collection (Lima – Peru).

 Museo de Arte de Sinaloa (MASIN) / Collection (Culiacan – Mexico).

 The Jumex Foundation / Collection (Mexico).

 The Coppel Collection (Mexico).

 The CIFO – Cisneros Fontanals Art Foundation (Miami – U.S.).